greermartin/LiliElbe_EngagedLearners/README.md

 ---

 # Technical Syllabus:
-*This syllabus includes more detailed information about lessons and assignments for the technical instruction portion of the semester.
-The complete academic syllabus can be accessed on our [class Sakai page](https://sakai.luc.edu/portal/site/ENGL_283_08E_6154_1196).*
+<sup>*This syllabus includes more detailed information about lessons and assignments for the technical instruction portion of the semester.
+The complete academic syllabus can be accessed on our [class Sakai page](https://sakai.luc.edu/portal/site/ENGL_283_08E_6154_1196).*</sup>

 Date | Topic | In Class: | By Next Class: |
 :----| ------| --------  | -------------  |